MicrosoftDocs/ai-builder/ai-builder-docs/collect-images.md

 ### Lighting

 Use training images that have different lighting, especially if the images used for detection might have different lighting.
-For example, include images images taken with flash, high exposure, and so on.
+For example, include images taken with flash, high exposure, and so on.
 It's also helpful to include images with varied saturation, hue, and brightness.
 Your device camera probably lets you control these settings.

 > [!div class="mx-imgBorder"]
 > ![Image lighting](media/image-lighting.png "Image lighting")